JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/Leadership_for_Spiritual_Communities.md

 In the past, the old pyramid style of leadership used in industry was also the model used by leaders of religious organizations.
 The information flowed mostly from the top down in such organizations.
 This model, probably originating from military organizations, has worked in the past, but it has many problems.
 It does not invite full participation and feedback from those doing the hands-on work.
 New models of leadership try to fully involve all members of an organization in decision making so they have a sense of ownership of whatever job the organization chooses to undertake.
 Probably the most radical model of leadership was one suggested by Jesus.

-Jesus said, “_Remember, I have taught you that he who would be greatest among you should become the server of all._” ([UB 175:1.10](/en/The_Urantia_Book/175#p1_10)) This may be a hard thing for some leaders to do.
+Jesus said, “_Remember, I have taught you that he who would be greatest among you should become the server of all._” (<a id="a46_118"></a>[UB 175:1.10](/en/The_Urantia_Book/175#p1_10)) This may be a hard thing for some leaders to do.
 Many in leadership positions seem to have large egos.
 You must certainly have confidence to be an effective leader but yet resist placing yourself above those who have chosen you as their leader.

 ## Source Of Leaders